The Best Things to Do in Margaret River for an Unforgettable Escape

 Private Properties

-If architecturally designed luxury and jaw-dropping scenery is available to your budget, Private Properties offers a bespoke service to couples, families, groups of friends, corporate retreats, celebrities and even pets.
-With over 26 years of experience and more than 100 properties to choose from, this family-owned business prides itself on its attention to detail.
-They offer properties in some of the most exclusive and gorgeous settings from long stretches of deserted beaches, forest retreats to rambling vineyards.
+For those seeking architecturally designed luxury and jaw-dropping scenery, Private Properties delivers a bespoke service tailored to couples, families, groups, corporate retreats, celebrities, and even pets.
+With over 26 years of experience and more than 100 properties to choose from, this family-owned business is renowned for its meticulous attention to detail.
+Their portfolio spans exclusive locations, from secluded beaches and forest retreats to expansive vineyards, offering unforgettable stays in some of the most stunning settings.

 16 Griffin Drive, Dunsborough